sdiehl28/baseball-analytics/MLB_Data_Overview.md

 * Stats per Game:
   * game.csv.gz

-Data will be cleaned so that "primary keys" are unique.
-Extremely few records require this type of cleaning, but as most data processing relies on having a set of fields which uniquely identify a record, this cleaning is required.
+Statistics will be summed so that "primary keys" are unique.
+Extremely few records require this summing but as most data processing relies on having a set of fields which uniquely identify a record, this is required.

 Pandas datatypes will be optimized to save space and more accurately describe the attribute.
 For example, the number of hits in a game is always between 0 and 255, so a uint8 can be used rather than an int64.
 Likewise, for integer fields with missing values, the new Pandas Int64 (and similar) can be used instead of requiring a float datatype.